 There's a lot you can do to start improving your voice search results right now.

-We’ll list plenty of solutions which are tried and true, from easy ones that can get your page positioned as a featured snippet on Google search, to full-blown strategies that guarantee long-term results.
+We'll list plenty of solutions which are tried and true.
+There are easy strategies that can get your page positioned as a featured snippet on Google search, and there are full-blown strategies that guarantee long-term results.

 SEO Voice Search Featured Snippets